 All hosts must provide boondocking (camping without any services) for free.
 Hosts are permitted to charge for hook-ups or any additional services if the guest wants to use them.
-Hosts should mention this up front on their profile but, even if they don't, guests should ask whether the host wants payment and how much, before hooking up.
-Be prepared to dry camp if you don't want to pay.
-The website is not intended to be an income source for hosts but some hosts actually operate a small campground.
-As long as they offer boondocking for free, they're complying with our policies and may list their location on the web site.
+As long as they offer boondocking for free, they're complying with our policies and may list their location as a host site.

 Hosts are not permitted to charge for parking.
 Free overnight parking (boondocking) is the whole idea of the web site.
 This is not intended to be an income source for hosts.

 They may, however, ask for reasonable compensation to cover costs for electric or water if it's used.

 Even if they don't, we expect all guests who choose to use hookups (electric, wifi, water, or RV dump) to offer to cover the cost.
 Use this guideline to determine the amount to offer: https://www.boondockerswelcome.com/faq/being-guest/#how-much-do-i-need-pay-hookups

 Hosts only offer free parking (boondocking).
 If they provide hookups they are incurring a cost for your stay.
 It is a required common courtesy that you offer to compensate the host before you leave.

 How much?
 It's not easy to estimate actual cost; there are so many variables including regional electric rates.
 Some hosts list a nightly amount in their house rules so you'll know the amount up front.